hamburgcodingschool/databases-2019-12-14/README.md

 Create routes:

-We need routes, because we want to create a REST api (remember Postman).
+We need routes, because we want to create a REST api.
 We want to implement CRUD.
 One route per operation: `GET`, `POST`, `UPDATE`, `DELETE`.
 These are also called **endpoints**.